cloudmesh/cloudmesh-slurm/README.md

 problematic as the nodes compeet with each other.
 In such cases its is useful to be able to copy the data and potentially programs before you run sbatch.
 However, you must dod this for all nodes that you expect to be using for the batch job.
-As we are in full controll of the raspberry PI cluster, we simply copy it to all of them.
+As we are in full control of the Raspberry Pi cluster, we simply copy it to all of them.

 Let us assume we hafe a clutsre burned for red,red0[1-2].
 Let us create a simple program and distribute it to the workers.